 - Hawaii is part of the United States.
 Therefore, the currency is US Dollars.
 However, Hawaii is the only state to have two official languages: English and Hawaiian.

 - Driving in Kauai is like being in slow motion.
 While the speed limit through major towns like Lihue is only 35 mph (56 km), locals tend to drive even slower.
 According to our guide, it is only the tourists that seem to be in a hurry.

 - Like the rest of the United States, tipping on Kauai is typically 15% to 20%.

 - Kauai has over 300 waterfalls (up to 2,000 when it rains heavily), but most are on private land.
-In fact, only the two shown above are public waterfalls.

 - If you are planning to stay longer than just a Kauai excursion from a ship, there are plenty of accommodation options.
-We always start our search at Booking.com for great selection and prices.
+We always start our search at Booking.com for a great selection and prices.